Djokovic loses to Zverev at Olympics, ending Golden Slam bid

 “Because I’m not only playing for myself I’m not only playing for my parents, for my brother, for my family,” he added.
 “But I’m also playing for everybody, all the (German) athletes here back at the base and everybody back at home watching.”

-Later, there’s an all-Croatian gold-medal match in men’s doubles featuring the top-seeded pair of Nikola Mektic and Mate Pavic against Marin Cilic and Ivan Dodig.
+In men’s doubles, the top-seeded pair of Nikola Mektic and Mate Pavic beat Marin Cilic and Ivan Dodig 6-4, 3-6, 10-6 in an all-Croatian final.
+It was Croatia’s first gold and first silver in Olympic tennis, previously having won three bronzes.

-The first medal of the tennis competition went to the New Zealand team of Marcus Daniell and Michael Venus, who took bronze in men’s doubles by beating Austin Krajicek and Tennys Sandgren of the United States 7-6 (3), 6-2.
+The New Zealand team of Marcus Daniell and Michael Venus took bronze by beating Austin Krajicek and Tennys Sandgren of the United States 7-6 (3), 6-2.

 Daniell and Venus became the first New Zealand players to win a medal in tennis since 1912, when Anthony Wilding took bronze in singles while representing Australasia.
 Wilding, New Zealand’s only Grand Slam singles champion with six titles, was killed during World War I in 1915 at the age of 31.